Ransom: A hacker's way to get paid

 Stopping the ransomware threat is possible.

 Acronis True Image Premium is the world's only personal backup with active ransomware protection

 Why?
-Because it features a set of technologies specifically created to identify and stop ransomware, protecting all the data on your computer, including documents, photos, videos, passwords, and more.
+Because it features a set of technologies specifically created to identify and combat ransomware threats like WannaCry, protecting all the data on your computer, including documents, photos, videos, passwords, and more.
 It even secures your Acronis backup files.

 Examines files for suspicious characteristics to identify threats before they can strike.